 3) Roam The Streets Of Alfama

 I have to say that Alfama is the prettiest and most charming neighbourhood in Lisbon.
 You could easily spend your whole day walking around the little cobblestone streets and having a drink or a bite to eat at the local cafes.
-It’s also where you will find the National Pantheon and the Castle of São Jorge.

 Related Post: Complete 3 Day Itinerary To Lisbon